abichat/rcppclick/README.md

 #### Further development

-In future realease, rcppclick will be able to:
+In a future release, rcppclick will be able to:

 -   uncomment lines inside R chunks,
 -   add a R chunk at the current position,